 How long does it take to build?

-A polished version: 2–3 weeks of iterating on real keywords.
+A working V1 skill takes 2 to 3 hours.
+A polished version takes 2 to 3 weeks of iterating on real keywords.

 Do I need coding experience?

-The skill itself is plain English.
+Basic comfort with the terminal helps but the skill itself is plain English.

 Can I use this without Claude Code?